teoks0199/tp/docs/UserGuide.md

 `delete-item-review s/STALL_INDEX i/ITEM_INDEX`

 **Example:**
-You decide to delete the review for the first item in the first stall.
+You decide to delete the review for tiramisu from Western Stall as you entered it wrongly previously.
 <div markdown="block" class="alert alert-white">

-Deleting the review:
+Deleting a specific item review from a specific stall :

 1. Type `delete-item-review s/1 i/1` into the _Command Box_.
 1. Press `Enter` to execute.